Skip to content

 Dangerous inversion

 Meaning: This is analogous to our overflow safety surface.
-When computing the inverse of an integral quantity in a given target unit, there is some smallest value that will get truncated down to zero (a tremendous error!).
-If that value is “small enough to be scary” (currently 1,000), we forbid the conversion.
+When computing the inverse of an integral quantity in a given target unit, there is some smallest value that will be “lossy”: that is, where converting back to the original unit will not be guaranteed to produce the original value.
+Au’s policy is that all values up to at least 1,000 must be free from this kind of loss: otherwise, we forbid this operation.

 Solution: Consider using floating point; you’ll always get a precise answer.
-Alternatively, use a smaller target unit.
+Alternatively, use a smaller target unit: one whose product with the input unit is smaller than \left(\frac{1}{1,000}\right)^2 = \frac{1}{1,000,000}.

 Example